WhoIsSethDaniel/lsp-cd.nvim/README.md

   -- Default: empty table
   only = { 'lua_ls' },

+  notify = {
     -- notify when this plugin changes the directory.
     -- Default: false
+    on_dir_change = true,

+    -- notify when the plugin would have changed directory, -- but the client's root directory is nil.
+    -- Default: false
-  notify_on_dir_change = true,
+    on_nil_root_dir = true,
+  },
 }
 ```